hirugaruga/my-education/README.md

-Еhis repository will tell you what I learned on my own.
+This repository will tell you what I learned on my own.